h48

 Running “tools”

 In the tools folder there are some small programs that test various functionality of the H48 library.
-They work similarly to test, but they are not run in debug mode.
+They work similarly to test, but they are not run in debug mode by default.

 To run a tool you must select it with the environment variable TOOL.
 For example the command: